 One-on-one meetings, face to face meetings, or check-in meetings, whatever you may call them, having individual-focused conversations with each employee on your team is an essential part of leadership.

-When you’re new to a leadership role, having one-on-one meetings may be on your to-do list because “that’s what leaders do.”
-One-on-one meetings should be more than a check the box activity though as they can provide great benefits to both you and your employee.
+When you’re a first-time manager or supervisor, having one-on-one meetings may be on your to-do list because “that’s what leaders do.”
+They should be more than a check-the-box activity though as they can provide great benefits to both you and your employee.
 When done well, one-on-one meetings are a time to connect on a human level, build rapport and trust, work through challenges, and celebrate success.
 It is dedicated time for your employee to feel supported, cared for, and heard.

 Whether it’s your first meeting with employees as a new manager or you have many years of experience leading a team of employees, here are 7 tips to help you amplify the impact of your next one-on-one meeting with employees.

-One-on-one meeting with each employee is their time.
-It’s dedicated time for face to face communication with you to seek advice, get clarity on deliverables, receive coaching, and share career aspirations.
+One-on-one meetings with employees are their time.
+It’s dedicated time for face-to-face communication with you to seek advice, get clarity on deliverables, receive coaching, and share career aspirations.
 The goal of these meetings is to empower your employees.
 The onus is on them to set the agenda and seek out what they need.
 By doing this, the focus shifts to them to drive the meeting and meet their needs.

 Understand the meeting objective